punyamodi/Quantum_Key_Encryption/README.md

 3. Run the Streamlit application by executing streamlit run app.py in the terminal.
 4. Access the application through the provided URL and interact with the secure chat interface.

-**Contributions:**
-Contributions and feedback are welcome!
-Feel free to fork the repository, make changes, and submit pull requests for improvements or bug fixes.

-**License:**
-This project is licensed under the **MIT License**.
-See the LICENSE file for details.